Official-Orbit-Studios/Getting-Started/README.md

 Hey, welcome to our organization!

-This tutorial will bring you up to speed on out workflow.
+This tutorial will bring you up to speed on our workflow.
 The only thing this tutorial assumes is that your system is fully up-to-date

 ## Joining the organization